STV Asset Management

 Resource Allocation: Assists in prioritizing repairs or replacements based on condition assessments and budget constraints.

-Lifecycle Cost Analysis: Calculates the total cost of ownership, from acquisition to disposal.
+Lifecycle Cost Analysis: Calculates the total cost of ownership

 4. Performance Monitoring